victorsmirnov/static-site-s3-cloudfront/README.md

 - [ ] Install NodeJs on your computer.
 I recommend the latest stable version (LTS), which is now 16.17.0.
 - [ ] Register DNS zone for website's domain in the [AWS Route 53][8].

-## Initial CDK application
+## CDK application layout

-In the first noteworthy commit, we create a minimalistic CDK application.
-And it looks something like this.

 ![Project layout](docs/initial-cdk-layout.png)

+* `.github` contains workflow to deploy the stack with GitHub actions.
 * `.husky` contains a GitHook definition to check code formatting on commit.
 * `cdk.out` is the folder where the CDK application keeps its generated code.
 * `dist` is the out directory for the TypeScript compiler, and the CDK application takes scripts from there.
 * `src/main.ts` is the entry point for the CDK application.
 Please keep in mind that we compile the TypeScript code first.
 Then we run the JavaScript code from the `dist` folder.
-* `src/site-stack.ts` holds our stack definition.
 * `cdk.json` tells the toolkit how to run the application.
 In our case, it instructs the toolkit to compile the application and run the JavaScript code.

-At the moment, we should be able to deploy our application.
+## Basic commands to work with the CDK application

 ![First deployment](docs/first-deployment.png)

 * `npm run build` compile TypeScript from the `src` folder to JavaScript in the `dist` folder.
 * `npx cdk diff` compare deployed stack with the current state.
-* `npx cdk deploy` deploy this stack to the default AWS account and region from the default profile.
+* `npx cdk deploy --all` deploy all three stack sto the default AWS account and region from the default profile.
 * `npm run clean` removes all compiled JavaScript code and generated CDK templates.
 * `npm run format` fixes source code formatting and checks the code for the coding standard.
 * `npm run test` does not do any test but only validates code formatting.